joshbegley/nyt-latest/README.md

 `(No description)`\
 https://nytimes.com/newsgraphics/card-story/so-your-house-is-stinky-heres-how-to-fix-it-

-**After four straight Falcons wins, what's next?
+**After 4 straight Falcons wins, what's next?
 The answer could be up to Matt Ryan**\
-`The Falcons won their fourth straight game on Sunday, but head coach Raheem Morris doesn't know if it's enough to save his job.`\
+`The Falcons won their fourth straight game Sunday, but head coach Raheem Morris doesn't know if it's enough to save his job.`\
 https://nytimes.com/athletic/6940377/2026/01/04/matt-ryan-falcons-saints-raheem-morris-terry-fontenot/

 **Edmundo González, regarded as the winner of the 2024 vote, says he is president of Venezuela.**\